-Pääbo, a Swedish geneticist and director of the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, was honored for his groundbreaking research on sequencing the genome of the Neandertals, an extinct relative of humans, and discovering a new hominin species, Denisovans.
+Pääbo, a Swedish geneticist and a director at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, was honored for his groundbreaking research on sequencing the genome of the Neandertals, an extinct relative of humans, and discovering a new hominin species, Denisovans.
 He also demonstrated that humans—Homo sapiens—interbred with these species after migrating out of Africa.

 His work addresses important questions about humanity’s origins, including where we came from, why some species went extinct and what makes us uniquely human.